TheoKanning/clickbait-generator/README.md

 This model trains its own 10-dimensional embeddings.

 ### Architecture
-The model's current architecture is a one-layer LSTM with 256 units and a 20% dropout rate.
+The model's current architecture is a two-layer LSTM with 256 units and a 20% dropout rate.

 ## Further Work
 - Get more data